 Your baby's care also contains images and quotes from parents and carers of preterm babies, who received neonatal care.

 We encourage neonatologists and paediatricians to share this booklet with parents.
-The updated guide to the annual report on 2020 data will be available shortly.
+The updated guide to the annual report on 2020 data is available in both English and Welsh and can be found here

 NNAP Online is the audit's interactive reporting tool.
 It can be used to compare performance at a unit, network and national level; supporting neonatal units and networks to share best practice and stimulate quality improvement activities.